awsdocs/amazon-workmail-user-guide/doc_source/share-calendars.md

 ## Sharing calendars with other users<a name="share_your_calendar"></a>

-You can give another user permission to view your calendar\.
+You can give another user permission to view your calendar within the WorkMail organization\.
+You cannot share calendars externally\.

+**Note**
+You will need to grant *full details* read permissions to open a shared calendar\. *Free or busy* read permissions will only show the availability\.

 **To share your calendar with another user**